Make.believe: Implementation

 Following the announcement of the "make.believe" brand strategy, the company included the logo at the end of advertisements.
 Not until November 2009 did it launch its first advertisement.
 The ad, created by 180, illustrated a boy on a "magical journey" through the worlds created by Sony offerings.
 Sony expanded the initial ad to print, television, digital, and outdoor advertisements across Europe.
 The company launched the "make.believe" strategy in the United States in January 2010.

 Sony budgeted US$100 million for its "make.believe" campaign in 2010.
 That same year, Sony rolled out the second portion of the campaign, focused on promoting its 3D offerings.
 It broadcast television advertisements featuring American football player Peyton Manning as well as pop singer Justin Timberlake.
-The ads were intended to teach consumers about 3D and reduce misconceptions about the technology.
+The advertisements were intended to teach consumers about 3D and reduce misconceptions about the technology.
 As a part of the push, the company planned to conduct several thousand demonstrations in retail settings, allowing consumers to see 3D technology first-hand.